Albert0i/RU330/draft.md

+### Always see from the other end of our solutions when tackling problems

 Relational database has unparalleled power in querying and aggregating data.
 But there is a catch... performance.
 That's why modern RDBMS has equipped with sophisticated caching mechanism.

 - a cache to hold frequently accessed data blocks from disk, allowing faster access to frequently accessed data.
 The cache is managed using a least recently used (LRU) algorithm, data blocks to keep in the cache based on their frequency of access.